 Comic conventions have more than proven they can bring in some money to a city pending how it is promoted and supported.

-OVERALL: FAN EXPO Philly gave fans the proverbial shinning light at the end of a very dark 2-year tunnel.
-The event provided more of the same but better which is both good and bad.
+OVERALL: FAN EXPO Philly gave fans the proverbial shining light at the end of a very dark 2-year tunnel.
+The event provided more of the same but better, which is both good and bad.

-Despite the rebrand and name change it still had a lot of the essence and feel of Wizard World.
-As a person who has over two decades of developing brands for clients I know that changing your brand also means changing in terms of look, feel, presentation, business strategy and philosophy.
+Despite the rebranding and name change it still had a lot of the essence and feel of Wizard World.
+As a person who has over two decades of developing brands for clients, I know that changing your brand also means changing in terms of look, feel, presentation, business strategy and philosophy.